vidstack/player/apps/site/app/docs/[lib]/player/components/sliders/[1]slider/page.md

 {% code_preview name="usage" size="xsmall" copyHighlight=true highlight="html:3|react:5" /%}

+## Preview

+The `preview` slot enables passing in any element to be displayed above the slider thumb when being interacted with:

+{% code_preview name="preview" size="small" copyHighlight=true highlight="html:2|react:4" /%}

+Any element you slot in will be sized and positioned automatically by the slider.
+It will also ensure the preview is correctly clamped so it doesn't go out of bounds.

 ## Subscribe

 The slider has a store that keeps track of the running slider state.
 The store enables you to